thomasloven/hass-plejd/README.md

 ## Supported devices

-- All known Plejd dimmers and relays should work.
+- All known Plejd lights, dimmers and relays should work.

-  - DAL-01 is still largely untested.
-If you have a DAL-01 connected to a DALI bus with more than one device, or some non-light devices, please get in touch.

-- All known Plejd lights should work
+- All buttons connected to a device or WPH-01 should work and register events when the buttons are pressed.

-- Color temperature is supported for DWN-01 and DWN-02 (and possibly LED-75 and DAL-01, though this is untested)

-  - Note that Plejd devices do not report back changes to the color temperature, so if you change temperature in Home Assistant, that will not be reflected in the plejd app and vice versa.
-Home Assistant may also "forget" what color temperature was set from time to time.

-- Pushbutton WPH-01 should work.

-  - An event entity will be triggered when each button is pushed

-- Motion sensor WMS-01 should work
+  - If the button is held for a while, a release even will be registered too.
+The required hold time doesn't seem entirly consistent, though...

 - Rotary dimmer WRT-01 should register and fire events when pushed.